 Whether you’re a synagogue, summer camp, federation, or other Jewish organization, the High Holidays offer a time of thoughtful reflection and ripe opportunity for connection across the Jewish community.

-The High Holidays bring a time of reconnection and renewal for Jews worldwide.
-It allows us to recommit to living out our Jewish values, reminds us of the comfort that our Jewish communal spaces offer, and gives us an opportunity to rededicate our practice of Tikkun Olam (repairing the world).
-With so many congregants and constituents turning to their communal organizations this time of year, clergy, lay leaders, and professionals have a ripe landscape to meaningfully engage donors to inspire greater generosity in the year to come.
+The High Holidays are a time of reconnection and renewal for Jews worldwide.
+They allow communities to recommit to living out Jewish values, highlight the comfort that Jewish communal spaces offer, and encourage personal and collective rededicatation to Tikkun Olam (repairing the world).
+With so many congregants and constituents turning to their communal organizations during this season, clergy, lay leaders, and professionals have a powerful opening to meaningfully engage donors and inspire greater generosity in the year to come.

 1. Celebrate the Resilience of The Community and Surge of Engagement

-As we enter 5786, the Jewish philanthropic landscape continues to echo the profound impact of the October 7 attacks and ensuing rise of antisemitism.
-The past year has tested the resilience of Jewish communities worldwide, while continuing to reveal extraordinary strength and solidarity.
+As we enter 5786, the Jewish philanthropic landscape reflects both the profound trials and the extraordinary resilience Jewish communities have shown in the face of rising antisemitism and global challenges.
 In 2024, giving rose significantly across the Jewish community: 37% of organizations gained new donors and 27% received increased gifts from existing supporters.
-Now, recent data shows 30-35% of these new donors have subsequently remained engaged in 2025.
-A recent study by Jewish Federations of North America found a continued surge of engagement in communal spaces, both formal and informal.
-While we have yet to see the full impact of this period on Jewish philanthropy, these initial results offer a promising foundation for long-term stewardship and engagement opportunities.
+Recent data also show 30-35% of these new donors have subsequently remained engaged in 2025.
+A study by Jewish Federations of North America found a continued surge of engagement in communal spaces, both formal and informal.
+And while updated data shows a slight slowdown, there remains opportunities to connect over the High Holidays to deep relationships, a sense of communal belonging, and reinforcing long-term engagement.

-Whether through personalized outreach, storytelling, or in-person engagement, Jewish organizations can use this season to reconnect with donors, new and enduring, acknowledge their impact, and inspire continued investment in Jewish life and security.
+Whether through personalized outreach, storytelling, or in-person engagement, Jewish organizations can use this season to reconnect with long-standing donors, welcome new supporters, acknowledge impact, and inspire continued investment in Jewish life and security.

 2. Share New Year Wishes with Donors

-This time of year gives us an easy touchpoint for donor engagement: Reach out to donors and wish them a sweet new year!
-Be it with a personalized video message from your leadership reaching a broad audience, or phone calls to individual donors, use this time to thank your community for all they have done to advance your shared mission and inspire them toward what’s ahead in 5785.
+This time of year offers a natural touchpoint for donor engagement: reach out to donors and wish them a sweet new year!
+Whether through a personalized video message from your leadership reaching a broad audience, or phone calls to individual donors, use this time to thank your community for all they have done to advance your shared mission and inspire them for the year ahead, 5785.

 3. Engage Donors by Connecting In-Person at Synagogues or Campus-Based Organizations

 At least 6 in 10 Jews will attend High Holiday services this fall.
-With so many donors and prospects entering our religious homes, clergy, lay, and professional leaders have an opportunity to prioritize personal connections with families over the High Holidays.
+With so many donors and prospects entering our religious homes, clergy, lay, and professional leaders have an opportunity to prioritize personal connections with families during this sacred season.

 4. Create Custom Appeal Plans for Renewed Annual Giving